fabge/til/bash/cd-and-run-in-directory.md

-# What's the cleanest way to have a bash script run something in a specific working directory?
+# cd and run bash script in specific directory

 From [Simon Willison](https://twitter.com/simonw/status/1380596108502528002).
 There is always the possibility of `cd`ing into a directory and returning afterwards: